-Spanish instruction is provided by a qualified native or near-native Spanish speaking teacher several days a week.
-The purposes of Spanish Language is familiarity and love of the language and many cultures.
+Spanish instruction is provided by a qualified native or near-native Spanish speaking teacher during the school week.
+Our beloved Spanish teacher, Cristina Flores, is a remarkable educator who teaches Spanishat Uni Primary, Academy High, and Parkland College!
+The purposes of Spanish Language and Cultures is familiarity and love of the language and many Spanish-speaking cultures.